thiagopbueno/tf-rddlsim/README.md

 Each RDDL fluent is compiled to a ``tfrddlsim.TensorFluent`` after instantiation.

 A ``tfrddlsim.TensorFluent`` object wraps a ``tf.Tensor`` object.
-The arity and the number of objects corresponding to the type of each parameter of a fluent are reflected in a ``tfrddlsim.TensorFluentShape`` object (i.e., the rank of a ``tfrddlsim.TensorFluent`` is identified to the fluent arity and the size of its dimensions to the number of objects for each type).
+The arity and the number of objects corresponding to the type of each parameter of a fluent are reflected in a ``tfrddlsim.TensorFluentShape`` object (the rank of a ``tfrddlsim.TensorFluent`` corresponds to the fluent arity and the size of its dimensions corresponds to the number of objects of each type).
 Also, a ``tfrddlsim.TensorFluentShape`` manages batch sizes when evaluating operations in batch mode.

 Additionally, a ``tfrddlsim.TensorFluent``keeps information about the ordering of the fluent parameters in a ``tfrddlsim.TensorScope`` object.